Poseidon (TV series): Plot

 A worldwide criminal syndicate known as Heugsahoe exists.
 Their boss is Choi Hee-gon.

 In 2008, the leader of the Intelligence Investigation Team of the Maritime Police, Kwon Jung-ryool (Lee Sung-jae), forms a secret investigation team to capture crime boss Choi Hee-gon.
 As Jung-ryool gets closer and closer to capturing Choi Hee-gon, Jung-ryool's wife Min-jung suddenly goes missing.
 Her dead body is then thrown in front of Jung-ryool.
 Soon after, other family members involved in the undercover operation are killed.

 Sun-woo (Choi Siwon) goes undercover on Jung-ryool's orders.
 Sun-woo can't stop the mission, even though there's continuous threats on his life.
 Soon, a policewoman who investigates Sun-woo is killed.
 It's clear that the woman's murder was committed by crime boss Choi Hee-gon, but evidence is still lacking for his arrest.
 Finally, the undercover operation is abandoned.

 3 years later, Jung-ryool appears obsessed with his job, trying to forget the guilt he feels over the death of his wife.
 With the help of Hyun Hye-jung (Jin Hee-kyung) and a director of the maritime police, Jung-ryool forms another special investigation team.
 To avoid the attention of others inside the maritime police and crime boss Choi Hee-gon, the special investigation team is disguised as the #9 investigation team which is responsible for unsolved cases.

-Sun-woo has been demoted to the country maritime police office in Gunsan City.
+Sun-woo has been demoted to the country maritime police office in Gunsan.
 There, Sun-woo busts an illegal trafficking organization and runs off with their smuggled goods.
 Sun-woo now becomes a fugitive.
 This was part of Jung-ryool and Sun-woo's plan to catch Choi Hee-gon.
 They hope to go through middle man Jung Deok-soo, nicknamed Popeye.
 Sun-woo approaches Popeye with his stolen goods, but Popeye finds out the truth.
 Luckily, Sun-woo is saved with the help of tactical team leader Kang Eun-chul (Yunho), his former colleague.

 Sun-woo now joins the #9 investigation team.
 Sun-woo also takes an interest in Corporal Soo-yoon (Lee Si-young).
 Meanwhile, Popeye kidnaps Kang Eun-chul (Yunho).
 The abduction of Kang Eun-chul brings back memories of the slain police officer several years earlier.